Scrivito/scroll-to-fragment/README.md

 This helper emulates browser URL hash scrolling behavior for single page apps (SPA).
 Apart from updating the scroll position on load, it can listen to clicks and browser history changes.
-To keep the fragment in line with asynchronouly updated content (for example in a ReactJS based app) it adjusts the scroll position on DOM mutations.
+To keep the fragment in line with asynchronously updated content (for example in a ReactJS based app) it adjusts the scroll position on DOM mutations.

 ## Installation